architect-xyz/architect-excel/README.md

 # architect-excel
-Excel Add-In to access Architect backend via the Typescript API https://github.com/architect-xyz/architect-ts
+An Excel Add-In to access Architect backend via the Typescript API https://github.com/architect-xyz/architect-ts

 For users of the Architect trading platform who want to access some of the trading functionality via Excel.